miyako/ct2-embedding-cli/README.md

 ## Models

-You need to first convert the model to `ct2` format.
+You need to convert the model to `ct2` format.
 Optionally you might want to quantise the weights.

 Setup `ctranslate2` in `venv`.